viniciusmuller/sagaz/README.md

 transactions using the Orchestrator SAGA pattern.

-When a user tries to book a travel through the **Booking Service** it will first book the flights using the **Flight Service** and then book your hotel, via the **Hotel Service**.
+When a user tries to book a travel through the **Booking Service** it will first book the flights using the **Flight Service** and then book their hotel, via the **Hotel Service**.
 If the flights were already booked but the hotel reservation fails for some reason, they will be unbooked by the SAGA Orchestrator (Booking Service).